peilun-he/PDSim/README.md

 # Polynomial diffusion model simulation and estimation
 Web application for the polynomial diffusion model.
+This app generates a futures price data by providing all parameters.
+Also, it gives state variables and contracts estimations through Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
+The Schwartz and Smith's two-factor model is also provided as a benchmark.

 Version 2.0 (current version):
 - Add navigation bar: welcome page, app, user guide, team members